ettorezamponi/RAMSES-Reusability/README.md

 Remember to clean the config-server on GitHub, after each adaptation, new weighted values for the adapted services are pushed into the application.properties file.
 Otherwise, when a new deployment of RAMSES is attempted, knowledge will find configuration incompatibilities and will not be able to be executed.

+PAY ATTENTION TO THE GITHUB ENV VAR TO BE ABLE TO PUSH ON THE CORRECT CONFIG SERVER!

 * ## Scenario 1 - *handleAddInstanceOption*

   Simulating a crash or connection problem as a real case, we make one of the microservices unreachable by forcing its shutdown.